flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 The PSP comes with two memory blocks accessible from the CPU [@cpu-tachyon]:

 - **16 KB of SRAM**: this is what we called **Scratchpad** in [previous articles](playstation#cpu).
 It's small but very fast RAM, so it's up to developers to make proper use of it, although unofficial documents have called it 'useless' [@cpu-naked].
-- **32 MB of DDR SDRAM**: a significant larger amount at a lower access rate.
+- **32 MB of DDR SDRAM**: a significantly larger amount at a lower access rate.
 We'll refer to it as 'main memory' across the article.
   - The 'DDR' initials mean 'Double Data Rate', which denotes an evolution from the traditional 'SDRAM', now featuring a faster transfer protocol.
 The [original Xbox](xbox#memory-layout) used the same type.

 ### Bus design